Toronto’s new tax on foreign purchasers

 Get a summary

-By 2026, the 35% total tax burden is already being felt in Toronto’s real estate market, and the message being sent to the international community is that Toronto’s real estate is for Toronto’s residents only, and participation is only being allowed for those residents who work and reside in Toronto.
+In essence, by 2026, the total tax burden of approximately 35% is already changing the real estate scene in Toronto.
+The message from Toronto is very clear: Toronto real estate is for Torontonians only, and participation is only for those who live and work in the city.

 No time to read?